 - Don’t overcrowd your course.
 Focus on the key points you want to promote.

 - Customize your course to suit your audience.

 - Use assessments to measure the level of learning.

 - If you need to, you can use our templates for online courses.

-Would you like to boost the learning attention span of your students in your online training?
-Try isEazy Author for free and make the most of your e-learning content.
-You will be delighted with the results 😊.
+Would you like to boost their attention span in your online courses?
+Try isEazy Author for free and get the most out of your e-learning content – you’ll be amazed with the results! 😊